mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Bahr Al-Muhit* by Badr al-Din al-Zarkashi

 Similar to *al-Tahbir*, this book is an encyclopedia and the last truly great work written on usul al-fiqh.
-Nothing after comes close to its scope and depth.
+Nothing after comes close to its scope and depth, and Shaykh Ahmad Ma'bad 'Abd al-Karim recommends studying it due to the amount of usul al-hadith it has.
 Also read al-Zarkashi’s *Salasil al-Dhahab*, which presents issues not typically found in books of usul al-fiqh.

 - *Dawabit Sarf al-Amr wa’l-Nahy* by Khalid al-Otaybi